 Housecall Pro's 2025 survey of 1,040 U.S. homeowners found that 96% expect a user-friendly, professional website, and 80% factor in online booking when choosing a service provider.
 But personalization done wrong — "We noticed you looked at root canals!" — destroys trust.
 The line between helpful and intrusive is clear: personalize the experience, not the messaging.

-This is the unglamorous AI integration that quietly improves both accessibility and SEO.
+This is the least exciting AI integration and one of the most useful.
 Modern AI vision models can generate accurate, descriptive alt text for every image on your site — a task that most business websites skip entirely.

 The WebAIM Million study found that 54.5% of all home page images are missing alt text.
 This is both an accessibility failure (screen readers can't describe the image to visually impaired users) and an SEO miss (Google uses alt text to understand image content for image search and contextual ranking).